-Kinross and the Company, as between themselves, have settled the terms of the Kupol JV Agreement to be entered into among a subsidiary of Kinross, the Company and CUE (or its successor in interest), and are seeking to negotiate these matters with CUE.
+Kinross and the Company, as between themselves, have settled the terms of the Kupol JV Agreement to be entered into among a subsidiary of Kinross, the Company and CUE (or its successor in interest), and are negotiating these matters with CUE.
 The key terms of the draft Kupol JV Agreement presented to CUE are as follows:

-- (a) the Company, as operator, will subcontract with the company that holds the East and West Kupol licenses to carry out exploration under the East and West Kupol licenses; - (b) the costs of exploration earned out on the properties covered by the East and West Kupol licenses in the year ending December 31, 2007 were borne equally by the Company and Kinross (through subsidiaries).
-For the 2008 calendar year and following, the Company, Kinross and CUE (through subsidiaries) are to fund the exploration of these in proportion to their ownership interests in Kupol JVCo; - (c) following the initial funding period, Kinross, the Company and CUE (through subsidiaries) will each fund future exploration relating to the East and West Kupol licenses pro rata according to their respective interests in Kupol JVCo (or else have such interest diluted); - (d) Kinross, the Company and CUE (through subsidiaries) will have mutual rights of first refusal with respect to their respective interests in Kupol JVCo; and - (e) Kinross, the Company and CUE (through subsidiaries) will share, in accordance with their pro rata interests in Kupol JVCo, all exploration, development or mining opportunities within a 100 kilometre radius of the Kupol mine site, exclusive of the approximately 17 square kilometre area of the license relating to the Kupol mine.
+- (a) the Company, as operator, will subcontract with the company that holds the East and West Kupol licenses to carry out exploration under the East and West Kupol licenses; - (b) the costs of exploration carried out on the properties covered by the East and West Kupol licenses in the year ended December 31, 2008 were borne equally by the Company and Kinross (through subsidiaries).
+The costs of exploration will continue to be borne equally by the Company and Kinross (through subsidiaries) until the completion of the Kupol JV Agreement transaction, at which time, it is contemplated that the Company, Kinross and CUE (through subsidiaries) will fund exploration costs in proportion to their ownership interests in Kupol JVCo;

+- (c) following the initial funding period, Kinross, the Company and CUE (through subsidiaries) will each fund future exploration relating to the East and West Kupol licenses pro rata according to their respective interests in Kupol JVCo (or else have such interest diluted); - (d) Kinross, the Company and CUE (through subsidiaries) will have mutual rights of first refusal with respect to their respective interests in Kupol JVCo; and - (e) Kinross, the Company and CUE (through subsidiaries) will share, in accordance with their pro rata interests in Kupol JVCo, all exploration, development or mining opportunities within a 100 kilometre radius of the Kupol mine site, exclusive of the approximately 17 square kilometre area of the license relating to the Kupol mine.